iamarturr/web_1/README.md

 # Project using OOP and sql

-!
-The code hasn't been completed to the ideal, but you can test it.
+The code hasn't been completed to the ideal, but you ~~can~~ test it.

 - [1.
 Old version](https://github.com/iamarturr/web_1/tree/main/old)